 I really love the legal profession.
-But I worked during the day in a law firm with heavy workload and had to take care of two young children at night without much family support.
+I worked during the day in a law firm with a heavy workload and had to take care of two young children at night without much family support.
 You provided me with the best available channel to get a legal degree under my overall conditions.

 Aside from what's learned from law school passing the Bar Exam is directly related to the quantity and quality of time spent studying for the exam.
 In this regard, I found it useful to attend commercial preparation courses and to test myself on past bar exam questions.

 (NWCU Class of 1996)